Polynomial Maps of Modules

 Even though our notion require the existence of binomial co-efficients in the base ring, we argue that it constitutes the correct way to extend Eilenberg and Mac Lane's polynomial maps of abelian groups to incorporate modules over more general rings.
 The main theorem propounds that our maps admit a description corresponding, word by word, to Roby's definition of strict polynomial maps.

 \MSC{Primary 16D10.
 Secondary 13C99.} \end{argument}

-Linear maps are ubiquitous in Modern Algebra; polynomial maps less so.
-This was the rationale behind Eilenberg and Mac Lane's (\cite{EM}) study of \emph{polynomial maps} of abelian groups.
-While their approach, regulating the ``non-additivity'' of the map under consideration, will remain valid for modules over any ring, it will clearly be deficient, for the simple and obvious reason that it does not take scalar multiplication into account.
+Linear maps have been extensively studied in Modern Algebra; polynomial maps less so.
+This was the rationale behind Eilenberg and Mac Lane's introduction in \cite{EM} of \emph{polynomial maps} of abelian groups.
+Passi (\cite{PassiI}, \cite{PassiII}, \cite{PassiBook}) and Buckley (\cite{Buckley}) have continued this line of enquiry, expanding the concept to accommodate maps from possibly non-abelian groups (or even monoids) to abelian groups.
+Passi's excellent survey \cite{PassiSurvey} may serve as an introduction to the subject.

+While the approach taken, regulating the ``non-additivity'' of the map under consideration, will remain valid for modules over any ring, it will clearly be deficient, for the simple and obvious reason that it does not take scalar multiplication into account.

-Roby (\cite{Roby}) was then led to consider \emph{strict polynomial maps} of arbitrary modules.
-This concept is, as suggested by the designation, stronger, and carries the advantage of making sense for an arbitrary commutative base ring.
+Roby was then led to consider \emph{strict polynomial maps} of modules over an arbitrary commutative base ring $\B$.
+According to \cite{Roby}, a strict polynomial map of $\B$-modules is a natural transformation between functors ${}_\B\CAlg\to \Sets$, where ${}_\B\CAlg$ denotes the category of commutative, unital algebras over $\B$.
+A broad and all-encompassing notion of polynomial maps as types of natural transformations (Definition \ref{Def: Polynomiality}) can be extracted as the essence of this.

+One observes that strict polynomial maps are not determined by the underlying set maps.
+The simplest example is probably the following.
+Let $\B=\Z$, and define

+This is a non-trivial strict polynomial map of degree $2$, and its underlying map is zero.
+We see here at play the well-known distinction between polynomials and polynomial maps, the former class being richer than the latter.
+The point is that the strict polynomial structure provides extra data, which make the zero map strict polynomial of degree 2 in a non-trivial way.

-In this note, we introduce \emph{numerical maps}, which we believe furnish the proper way to extend Eilenberg and Mac Lane's weak notion of polynomiality to more general base rings, handling, as it does, scalar multiplication in a natural way.
-The key point is that the base ring is required to possess binomial co-efficients.
+In this paper, we introduce \emph{numerical maps}, which we believe furnish the proper way to extend Eilenberg and Mac Lane's weak notion of polynomiality to more general base rings, handling, as it does, scalar multiplication in a natural way.
+The key point is that the base ring $\B$ is required to possess binomial co-efficients.
+That is, it should be a \emph{binomial ring} in the sense of Hall~\cite{Hall}.

 Let $\phi\colon M\to N$ be a module map, and let $\phi(x_1\de \cdots \de x_{n+1})$ denote the deviation in $n+1$ variables (see Definition \ref{D: Deviations} below).
-The vanishing of the latter is polynomiality in the sense of Eilenberg \& Mac Lane, and we have opted to complement this with an auxiliary condition:
+The vanishing of the latter is polynomiality in the sense of Eilenberg \& Mac Lane, to which we adjoin an auxiliary condition:

 \begin{intdefinition}[\ref{Def: Numerical Maps}] The map $\phi\colon M\to N$ is \textbf{numerical} of degree (at most) $n$ if it satisfies the following two equations:

 \end{intdefinition}